 This study comprised 208 year 1 and 2 students from three primary schools.
 Half the students participated in Fast ForWord Reading 1, while the other half (the control group) remained in the standard curriculum.
 Both groups were evaluated using the Test of Phonological Awareness (TOPA).

+The students using Fast ForWord trained on the Fast ForWord Reading 1 program for 48 minutes/day, for 24 days.
 The Fast ForWord participants showed greater gains than the control group on both subtests (Phonological Awareness and Letter Sounds).
 These differences were both statistically significant.

 In both cases, the magnitude of the gains was about double for Fast ForWord participants: 12.8 points versus 6.9 for Phonological Awareness, and 5.5 versus 1.9 points for Letter Sounds.